-- What problem will your app solve;
+- What problem does your app solve?

-- What exact functions will it perform;
+- What exact functions do you want it to perform?

 It’s also crucial to do your preliminary research and study the competition.